 - We emailed the shop – The ’customer service’ email address we were given was fake.

 - We called the shop – The number we were given was not the correct store.
-I was passed from person to person and after calling them back several more times I finally was able to speak to the dodgy bastard who ripped us off and… he laughed at me, accused me of being drunk and hung up on me.
-Ok fuck this guy.
+I was passed from person to person and after calling them back several more times I finally was able to speak to the dodgy bastard who ripped us off AND he laughed at me, accused me of being drunk and hung up on me.
+Okay, f**k this guy.

-- We called the police – They laughed at me and hung up… So fuck the Turkish police too.
+- We called the police – They laughed at me and hung up.
+So f**k the Turkish police too.

-After another hour of research I discovered that there are tourist police in Istanbul specifically there to help foreigners with police matters.
-The next day we ventured into the middle of Saltanahmet to seek out perhaps the only people who could help us.
+After another hour of research, I discovered that there are tourist police in Istanbul specifically there to help foreigners with police matters.
+The next day we ventured into the middle of Sultanahmet to seek out perhaps the only people who could help us.
 The Tourism Police are located opposite the Basilica Cistern right near the Blue Mosque.
 You need to go down the side of the building which is marked (admittedly not that well).
-There might be a guard out the front with some sort of machine gun too..
+There might be a guard out the front with some sort of machine gun too.